Ethical Trekking

 Why It Matters

-The beauty of Torres del Paine is world-renowned—but also vulnerable.
-Ethical trekking helps preserve its glaciers, forests, and wildlife for future generations.
+The beauty of all our expedtions are world-renowned—but also vulnerable.
+Ethical trekking helps preserve the animals, glaciers, forests, and wildlife for future generations.

 Our Promise

-When you trek with Ancestral Patagonia, you’re not just exploring—you’re contributing to the preservation of one of the world’s most extraordinary landscapes.
+When you trek with Ancestral Patagonia and PNG Trekking Adventures, you’re not just exploring—you’re contributing to the preservation of the world’s most extraordinary landscapes.

 Grey Glacier, Torres del Paine, Patagonia